openwrt/packages/net/static-neighbor-reports/README.md

 are available for clients to be polled in case they support IEEE802.11k.
 This greatly improves the wireless experiences in terms of mobility.

-Make sure to enable `ieee80211k` for each VAP neighbor reports should be installed to.
+Make sure to enable `ieee80211k` for each Virtual Access Point (VAP) neighbor reports should be installed to.

 ## Configuring
 The uci config name is `static-neighbor-report`.
 There's currently only the section